enthought/distarray/quickstart/conda-readme.rst

 Additionally, OSX users will need:

-- A working MPI distribution that provides the ``mpicc`` compiler wrapper, *OR* a working copy of HomeBrew or MacPorts to install MPI (MacPorts users will need 'sudo' privileges)
+- A working MPI distribution that provides the ``mpicc`` compiler wrapper
+- *OR* a working copy of HomeBrew or MacPorts to install MPI (MacPorts users will need 'sudo' privileges)

 Notes on OS X